ApiLogicServer/Docs/docs/Architecture-Internals.md

 &nbsp;

-## SQL Server testing with VSC
+## SQL Server testing with VSCode

-### Background

-While Sql/Server itself runs nicely under docker, there is considerable complexity in installing OCBC.
-As further described below, this led to a number of issues (ignoring time spent):
+While Sql/Server itself runs nicely under docker, there is considerable complexity in installing OCBC, regarding pyodbc:

-* `pyodbc` not pip-installed by default (installs fail unless odbc is installed, which is complex and might not be needed)
+> `pyodbc` is not pip-installed by default, since installs fail unless odbc is installed, which is complex and might not be needed

-* multiple docker images (arm, amd)

-* arm image unable to load odbc *and* run in VSCode .devcontainer

-I am eager for suggestions to simplify / unify sql/server and odbc usage.
-I'd hoped that `mcr.microsoft.com/devcontainers/python:3.11-bullseye` might include odbc, but it did not appear to be the case.
-Since this image is considerably larger (1.77G) than python:3.9.4-slim-bullseye (895M), I went with the python versions.

-&nbsp;

-#### Complex ODBC Setup

-As noted above, `pip` installs of pyodbc fail unless the odbc is installed.
-Since not all users need odbc, the `pip` install does not include pyodbc.

-##### For users
+### For users

 For users requiring pyodbc (SqlServer), there are 2 installs: